** Spoiler alert – free gift at the end of this article **

 Final thoughts and a gift

 Keeping a journal has so many benefits.
-The problem is that many individuals don’t know what to write that will help them today as well as in the future.
-That is why journal prompts for spiritual growth were created.
+The problem is that many individuals don’t know what to write.
+That is why these Christian journal prompts were created.

 Thank you for visiting the Creator’s Classroom.
-Above is your free gift with all 100 of the journal prompts for Spiritual Growth.
+Above is your free gift with all 100 Christian journal prompts in a PDF format.

 You might also like to read: